cxsmxs/odin-recipes/README.md

 # odin-recipes
-First attempt at creating a website with different elements via HTML
+First attempt at creating a website with different elements via HTML and CSS

-Project will be rough due to no exposure to CSS Formatting yet
+Will be adding more complex CSS styles once I learn more

 This website will showcase some recipes with pictures and sub-pages.